University of L'Aquila (UAQ), Italy

 Both airports are connected to L'Aquila by express coach service operated by Gaspari or Flixbus.
 Read the section below ("By Bus") for further information.

-A bunch of European cities are also connected to the Abruzzo Airport in Pescara, located at about 100 km to the east of L'Aquila.
+Lastly, be informed that a bunch of European cities are also connected to the Abruzzo Airport in Pescara, located at about 100 km to the east of L'Aquila.

 Image